 1. Policy Purpose

-To assure the University recognizes and supports the rights of free expression and speech, and remains a place for the broadest expression of views.
+To assure the University recognizes and supports the rights of free expression and speech and remains a place for the broadest expression of views.
 The only limits on this expression are to avoid conflict with the normal uses of the campus, the rights of others, and the limitations of lawful conduct.
-The University has a significant interest in preserving its limited space and employee resources, and must accordingly balance this interest with its recognition and support of free expression and Speech Activities attendant to the University learning environment and the robust expression of ideas.
+The university has a significant interest in preserving its limited space and employee resources, and must accordingly to balance this interest with its recognition and support of free expression and Speech Activities attendant to the University learning environment and the robust expression of ideas.

 2. Policy Statement